shuaibw/OTMS/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly.
+Sphuron uses a number of open source projects to work properly.

 Backend:
 - [node.js] - evented I/O for the backend